 The children available for adoption through KVC are often:

-- Part of a sibling set of three or more who needs to be adopted together
+- Sibling set who need to be adopted together

 - Have unique needs